academydistrict20/notifications/docs/guide/scaffolding.md

 # Scaffolding

-[hygen](https://www.hygen.io/) is used in the project to for generating files based on tempalates (scaffolding).
+[hygen](https://www.hygen.io/) is used in the project to for generating files based on templates (scaffolding).
 These templates live in the `/_templates` directory.

 ## Using the generators